-If you are looking for a versatile work dog that is both utterly fearless and incredibly gentle, look no further than the American Bulldog German Shepherd mix!
-Whether you need help on the farm, a good watchdog, or a steadfast companion — this dog can do it all.
+If you are looking for a versatile working dog that is both utterly fearless and incredibly gentle, look no further than the American Bulldog German Shepherd mix!
+Whether you need help on the farm, a good watch dog, or a steadfast companion, this dog can do it all.

 Developed in England, the original Bulldog was a cattle driver and home guardian.
 Later, they were used in the blood sport of bull-baiting.
 After this cruel sport was made illegal in England, these dogs evolved into the significantly smaller companion Bulldog we see today.

-With their keen intelligence and gentle nature, an American Bulldog German Shepherd Mix pup is often quiet but curious.
+With their keen intelligence and gentle nature, an American Bulldog German Shepherd mix is often quiet but curious.
 If you’re willing to give them a moment to warm up to you, you’ll find yourself completely won over by those thoughtful eyes and adorably oversized paws.

 And they grow into those paws!
 These big, smart dogs are highly trainable and need a lot of attention from their owners.
 Be sure you’re willing to put in the effort to teach, care for, and make decisions around a dog in your life.

-3 Little-Known Facts About American Bulldog German Shepherd Mix
+3 Little-Known Facts About the American Bulldog German Shepherd Mix

 1. The American Bulldog almost went extinct.